thisisbasil/c--/README.md

     `while X do {`

-    is onxone line, '{' is on the next e.g.
+    is on one line, '{' is on the next e.g.

     ```
     while X do